 Promare (Hiroyuki Imaishi, 2019)

 Sometimes, though, a new name manages to break through my nonsensical walls.
 In 2010 I met Hiroyuki Imaishi’s Dead Leaves and immediately fell in love with it.
-Its fifty minutes of pumping music and characters screaming their way through deranged mayhem are the complete opposite of what Neon Genesis Evangelion so special, and maybe just for this reason alone, what makes Imaishi’s madness so irresistible.
+Its fifty minutes of pumping music and characters screaming their way through deranged mayhem are the complete opposite of what makes Neon Genesis Evangelion so special, and maybe just for this reason alone, what makes Imaishi’s madness so irresistible.

-Needless to say, since I heard the first words about Promare expectations have been mounting up, despite the fact that everything Imaishi did in between Dead Leaves and Promare is of moderate interest to me.
+Since I heard the first words about Promare expectations have been mounting up, despite the fact that everything Imaishi did in between Dead Leaves and Promare is of moderate interest to me.
 His worlds live through action and movement, and when he stops and lets something else on the front his power on me decreases (e.g., Gurren Lagann).
 Even when he sustains the fury of Dead Leaves, as it often happens in the series Panty & Stocking with Garterbelt, he is actually stretching a technique that gains much of its strength from the short timespan it was deployed in.

 Promare starts with a quick, precise prologue before almost twenty minutes of Imaishi showing how much he has learned throughout the years.
 The relentless action explodes with details and pastel colours, testing the viewer’s willingness to keep up with chaos.
 One can see where Imaishi is coming from, because he seems to sum up his career, but at the same time he is introducing a renovated style.
 He builds a world out of polygons and angles, which eventually will prove to be animation tools as much as elemental parts of a universe plagued by their rigidity.
 Their precision comes at a cost, but it’s not until the very end that we learn what is at stake here.
 Amidst the bedlam, characterization begins to take place, and the specific traits of each character emerge through movements and reactions to events impossible to control.